Take your wellbeing into your hands

 If you are new to therapy or unsure it is for you - feel free to reach out and I will explain how my practice works and guide you to alternative resources.

 The question of wellbeing touches us all.
 It's a sort of dynamic dance.
-Naturally confronted with life events and challenges, whether physical, emotional, spiritual, intellectual or psychological, we are in flux, shifting in balance, and once again towards equilibrium.
+Naturally confronted with life events and challenges, whether physical, emotional, spiritual, intellectual, or psychological, we are in flux, shifting in balance, and once again towards equilibrium.

 How do I work?

 We are often looking for a quick fix to most of our problems.
 Yet, these difficulties are often deeper rooted.
 In my work, I take an integrative approach, working in dialogue; phenomenologically, yet informed by psychodynamic theory.
 The relationship with the therapist is a crucial element in the therapy.
 The primary focus of my work is to help others gain insight and awareness of their current situation through an understanding of past experiences and relationships.
 We then use that understanding in the present, for that is where change occurs.
-Therapy is not something I do to others or for others; it is a healing process that necessitates participation and investment from the patient and therapist alike.
+Therapy is not something I do to others or for others; it is a healing process that necessitates participation and investment from the client and therapist alike.
 Making small changes to self-defeating behavior and coping with feelings of sadness, fear, and pain can bring life-altering results.
 It may be helpful to think of therapy as a journey.
-Rather than telling someone where to go, I see myself more as a guide, pointing out things that may not have been noticed, suggesting things to consider and exploring or offering a new perspective.
+Rather than telling someone where to go, I see myself more as a guide, pointing out things that may not have been noticed, suggesting things to consider, and exploring or offering a new perspective.

 I am a qualified psychotherapist and counselor accredited by the UK Council for Counselling and Psychotherapy (UKCP) and a Registered Member of the British Association for Counselling and Psychotherapy (MBACP).
 I have an Advanced Diploma in Integrative Psychotherapy (ADIP) and a PGD in Psychotherapy and Counselling from Regent’s College and an MS in Counselling and a BA in Psychology from The City University of New York.
 I am a Professional Member of the School of Psychotherapy and Counselling Psychology at Regent’s College.
 I am bi-lingual English-French.